 Menopause occurs when you haven’t had a period for 1 year.
-The transitional years before that, often marked by symptoms, like sleep issues, hot flashes, infrequent or irregular periods, are known as perimenopause.
+The transitional years before that, often marked by symptoms like sleep issues, hot flashes, and infrequent or irregular periods, are known as perimenopause.

 These completely normal changes can still feel frustrating, in part because they affect the way sex feels and also your level of sexual desire — declining sex drive is a common symptom of perimenopause.

 However, it is still possible to have good sex and experience an orgasm with a few changes to your routine and lifestyle.

 You really want to orgasm, but, for whatever reason, you just can’t seem to get there.
 This can feel so discouraging that, eventually, you might decide there’s no point in trying and give up entirely.

 While you can try a few different things to make an orgasm happen, it’s also important to keep in mind that you can still enjoy yourself, even without an O.